sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 </p>
 </aside>

-In addition, to support customization and advanced use cases, you can create **Custom Commands** tailored to your requirements.
+For customization and advanced use cases, you can create **Custom Commands** tailored to your requirements.
 Custom Commands are currently supported by Cody for the VS Code extension version 0.8 and above.

 Learn more about [Custom Commands here →](./../capabilities/commands.md#custom-commands)